-5. Go oversized to make a statement
+8. Go oversized to make a statement

 And pendant lighting doesn't have to be subtle and sleek either, you could choose to go bold and make a statement with something oversized that hangs low over a bedside table.
 Now bold doesn't always have to overwhelm a room either, as this neutral bedroom proves, you can add some drama without taking away focus from the entire room.
 Choose larger, oversized designs and let that make the statement, the fabrics, materials, and shapes can be kept chic and simple as can be seen with this voluminous rattan shade.

-7. Add texture with slubby materials
+9. Add texture with materials inspired from nature

 Pick out shades in the materials used throughout the rest of the room, or bring in some natural textures with rattan, seagrass, or cane.
 And avoid any clean lines or structure shapes too, you want there to be a relaxed look to your lighting like this beautiful design from Gong (opens in new tab).

-8. Make a statement with you bedside lamp
+10. Make a statement with you bedside lamp

 The humble bedside table lamp can make all the difference in a bedroom lighting scheme – in fact, we would say it is the most important light source in a bedroom.
 Pick the right design and it will add all three types of light to your room, task lighting for reading, an all-over glow for ambiance, and a pool of light around your bedside table for accent.